dhub100/GenAI_project/README.md

 The script will:
 - Load the PDF document
 - Apply **semantic chunking** (sentence-based splitting for coherent meaning units)
-- Create vector embeddings using a Hugging Face model (`sentence-transformers/all-MiniLM-L6-v2`)
+- Create vector embeddings using either
+  - a Hugging Face model (`sentence-transformers/all-MiniLM-L6-v2`), or
+  - an Ollama embedding model (`nomic-embed-text`)
 - Store and search chunks in a **FAISS** vector database
 - Use **Llama 3.1 (8B)** through Ollama to generate context-aware answers